AorsiniYT/ARM-Sons-Of-The-Forest-Server/README.md

-# Arm 64 sons of the forest server
+# Arm 64 the forest server

 Should just start with `docker compose up`